rajivrnyc/clinic-management-system/README.md

 v1.4
 - Added ArrayList of ClinicalStaff objects to patient and ArrayList of Patient objects to room.
 Room needs to maintain a list of everyone who stays within the room and leaves the room when they are moved to accomodate for when a room can evenutally hold more than 1 person at a time.
 In addition WaitingRooms must store mutliple Patient objects as they are capable of keeping multiple patients.
 - I kept a list of allocated staff members for a Patient because they can have multiple clinical staff members assigned to them.
-Deactivation of a Staff member would simply mean removing them from that list and deactivation of a Patient would mean emptying the list entirely.
+Deactivation of a Staff member would simply mean removing them from that list and deactivation of a Patient would mean emptying the list entirely. v2.0
+- Added a VisitRecord class and interface which kept track of each of any particular patient's visit to the clinic. v2.1
+- Added a method to ClinicalStaff which displayed an appropriate title to correspond with  the staff member's respective job title.
+- Added toString method for patient so that their information as well as visit history could be displayed. v2.2
+- Added a findPatient method to the main clinic class which found a patient within the clinic's system by name. v2.3
+- Added a controller to the clinic so that the main driver could call commands with ease without having to directly access the file with commands and passed control to the controller.
+- Added a series of commands to the controller which encapsulate many of the major functions of the clinic model.

 ### Assumptions